wilbooorn/prepwork/README.md

 material.

 Before this, however, there is another set of assignments labeled "week0".
-These are some introductory readings and tasks that will need to be completed before you move on to week 1.
+These are some introductory readings and tasks that you should do before moving on to week 1.

-Ideally, you will complete this in the 5-weeknights-for-4-weeks schedule we have designed, but we recognize that many of your schedules do not look like this.
+Ideally, you will complete this in the 4-weeknights-for-4-weeks schedule we have designed, but we recognize that many of your schedules do not look like this.
 Whatever your schedule, be sure to follow the [daily workflow][workflow] for each discreet "day" of the curriculum you